leewc/leewc.github.io/_posts/articles/2016-10-23-unicode-crouton-how-to.md

 ---
 title: How to Install Unicode Support on Crouton
-excerpt: .. and Asian Language Input Support on the popular Crouton on ChromeOS/Chromebook.
+# excerpt .. and Asian Language Input Support on the popular Crouton on ChromeOS/Chromebook.
 modified:
 tags: [chrome, crouton]
 image: